josevazf/42-Born2BeRoot/README.md

 ## Bonus

-`service —status-all` - check services

-`ss -tunlp` - check ports and ip

 ### Lighttpd & PHP

-Lighttpd is a HTTP web server designed to be fast, secure, flexible and standards-compliant
+Lighttpd is a HTTP web server designed to be fast, secure, flexible and standards-compliant.

 `sudo apt install lighttpd` - install lighttpd